jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 F5 API Services Gateway Exercises
 -------------------

-We will go through a series of exercises which illustrate the uses of the [API Service Gateway Container](https://hub.docker.com/r/f5devcentral/f5-api-services-gateway/) as a place to install and use iControlLX extensions and as a trusted gateway to remove BIG-IP concerns from a complex ecosystem integration.
+We will go through a series of exercises which illustrate the uses of the [API Service Gateway Container](https://hub.docker.com/r/f5devcentral/f5-api-services-gateway/) as a place to install and use iControlLX extensions.
+We will highlight the API Services Gateway acting as trusted gateway to remove BIG-IP concerns from a complex ecosystem integration.

 In these exercises you will need: